 By selecting a profile, you can read a short description of it to the right of the dialogue panel to get a better idea what those premade profiles are meant for.
 Do not worry if none of the profiles seem to match your cloud server’s use case perfectly, you can always edit or add more rules later, just pick the one that gets the closest to what you are aiming for.

 Once you’ve made your selection, click the Accept -button to confirm the new rules.

 This creates a group of inbound rules for allowing traffic based on the premade profile description.
 If you want to check out a different profile, just repeat the steps and select another group of rules to try.

-You can edit the rules created from the premade profiles just as any other manually added rules by clicking the pencil -icon on the right of the rule row.
+You can edit the rules created from the premade profiles just as any other manually added rules by clicking the pencil icon to the right of the rule row.
 It opens the dialogue panel to change an existing firewall rule with the current settings for that specific rule selected.

-An example of using the rule order, for instance, if you wish to block all incoming IPv6 traffic, just create a new rule with Family: IPv6, Action: Reject and leave Protocol, Source and Destination to “All“, then drag that new rule to the top of the list.
+An example of using the rule order, for instance, if you wish to block all incoming IPv6 traffic, just create a new rule with Family: IPv6, Action: Drop and leave Protocol, Source, and Destination to “All“, then drag that new rule to the top of the list.
 This will supersede any other IPv6 rules below it on the list regardless of their Action selection.

 When you are done adding new or editing the existing rules, click the Save changes button again to apply the current set of rules to your firewall, then turn it on by selecting Enabled at the top right of the page and click the Save button.